blackarrowsec/mssqlproxy/README.md

 **Note #2:** at the moment, only IPv4 targets are supported (nor DNS neither IPv6 addresses).

+**Note #3:** use carefully! by now the MSSQL service will crash if you try to establish multiple concurrent connections

 **Important:** It's important to stop the mssqlproxy by pressing Ctrl+C on the client.
 If not, the server may crash and you will have to restart the MSSQL service manually.